mbraekman/mbraekman.github.io/_posts/2021-04-27-APIM Generate SAS-token.md

     ```
     {% endraw %}

-- Next, we need to initialize a set of variables that will be used for the creation of the SAS-token.
+- Next, we need to initialize a set of variables that will be used for the creation of the SAS token.
     You will notice that next to the expiration time (in seconds) we will also set the protocol to be used, the version of the storage account API, as well as the full name of the blob.
     Some properties, such as signedIp, signedIdentifier, rscc _(Cache-Control)_, rscd _(Content-Disposition)_, rsce _(Content-Encoding)_, rscl _(Content-Language)_ and rsct _(Content-Type)_ will remain empty in our example but could easily be provided for different scenarios.
     More details on these properties can be found [here](https://docs.microsoft.com/en-us/rest/api/storageservices/create-service-sas#construct-a-service-sas).